Dismiss Modal

 Gallstones

-Gallstones are lumps of solid material that form in your gallbladder.
-They are made when the digestive juice called bile gets hard and stone-like.
-Gallstones can be as small as a grain of sand or as big as a golf ball.
-Your gallbladder may form 1 large stone, hundreds of tiny stones, or both sizes at the same time.
+Gallstones are lumps of solid material in your gallbladder.
+They're formed when the digestive juice called bile gets hard like a stone.
+They can be as small as a grain of sand or as big as a golf ball.
+Your gallbladder may form one big stone, hundreds of tiny ones, or both sizes at the same time.

 Read article